raphamorim/raphamorim.github.com/_posts/2026-08-21-introducing-oj.md

 | **oj** | **~10.2s** | **~9.2s** | **1.5 GB** |
 | Vite | ~11.3s | ~10.2s | 4.9 GB |

-oj is faster to first paint on cold and warm, on roughly a third of the memory, and it does that the hard way.
-Twenty's first screen pulls close to its entire graph, around 15,000 module requests, and about 9,800 of those are individual dependency files that Vite pre-bundles into a handful up front while oj still serves one by one. oj wins here anyway because on localhost those requests are cheap.
+oj is faster to first paint on cold and warm, on roughly a third of the memory, and it does that on the harder side of the comparison.
+This is `oj dev` with dependencies served unbundled against Vite with its dependency pre-bundling on, which it always is in dev: Twenty's first screen pulls close to its entire graph, around 15,000 module requests, and about 9,800 of those are individual dependency files that Vite collapses into a handful up front while oj serves one by one.
+So oj is doing roughly twenty times the requests and still comes out ahead, because on localhost those requests are cheap.

 Over a network they aren't, and that is what oj's (experimental, flag-gated) partial bundling is for: it collapses a dependency's files into a single request.
 On a clean React app (router, `date-fns`, `lodash-es`) that turns **962 dependency requests into 18**, with the app rendering identically, nearly free on localhost but decisive where every request pays a round-trip, exactly the shape of a remote or sandboxed dev server.
 Same app, time-to-first-render through a latency proxy: